goa-systems/goa.systems.commons/README.md

 -Dpackaging=jar \
 -DgeneratePom=true \
 -DcreateChecksum=true \
--Durl=file://m2repo'
+-Durl=file:./m2repo'
 ssh user@remote-server 'rm -rf /home/user/remote'
 ```

-This task copys the generated jar files to the remote server, imports them using Maven and deletes the temporary directory on the server.
+This task copies the generated jar files to the remote server, imports them using Maven into the directory `~/m2repo` and deletes the temporary directory on the server.